Joshua Schiffer, MD, MSAssociate Member email@example.com 206-667-7359

 Elizabeth Duke, MDInfectious Disease Fellow email@example.com 206-667-6958

 Elizabeth joined the group in the summer of 2015.
 She studied math and Latin at Marshall University in West Virginia as an undergraduate, math as a master's student, and medicine at Marshall's School of Medicine.
 She completed a residency in Internal Medicine at the University of Wisconsin (UW) and came to the Pacific Northwest as an Infectious Disease fellow at the University of Washington (UW).
-She is trying to remember the math she learned 10 years ago in order to gain insights into clinical and basic science problems in Infectious Diseases.
-She is currently working on projects that include intra-host models of HIV latency, CMV, and HSV.
+Elizabeth is staying on at the UW and Fred Hutch as a KL2 scholar in the Institute for Translational Health Sciences (ITHS).
+She is currently working on projects that include intra-host models of CMV and HIV latency.

 Elizabeth enjoys watching the Green Bay Packers and secondly the Seattle Seahawks, exploring the West Coast, soaking in hot tubs, singing in the car, watching movies (good ones, mainly), fancy computers, llamas and alpacas, and music of the 1980's.